There are a bunch of excellent power racks on the market right now.

 I’ve written about Reps PR-4000 Power Rack extensively in the past, and for a good reason!

-For most people, you don’t need super beefy 1“ hardware at all, and on top of that, having a bunch of customization options is a massive plus for maximizing space in your home gym.
+For most people, you don’t need super beefy 1-inch hardware at all, and on top of that, having a bunch of customization options is a massive plus for maximizing space in your home gym.

 Look out for their Ares functional trainer system set to release early this coming year.
-The

-Rogue RML-390F Monster Lite Rack
+Runner-Up – Rogue RML-390F Monster Lite Rack

 The RML-390F Monster Lite Rack is a flat-foot version of the RML-3 Rack and is one of Rogues’ top squat racks in this price range!